 What happens: These conditions make the gastrointestinal (GI) tract -- most commonly the intestines -- swollen and irritated.
 Symptoms often become worse over time and can include diarrhea, stomach cramps, loss of appetite, and nausea.
 So people often become cautious about what they eat.
 And if they limit their diet too much, they could miss out on nutrients and calories.

-What helps: You need medicine to control the symptoms and also to know what your triggers are, so that you can avoid them.
+What helps: You need medicine to control the symptoms and also to know what your triggers are, including which foods are irritating, so that you can avoid them.
 You’ll want to work with your doctor, and write down your symptoms and what was going on right before they struck (including food and stress).
 A nutritionist who specializes in these conditions can also be a good resource.

 12. Parkinson’s Disease